Downloadable tools are available at the bottom of the page

 Cash flow is a key indicator in many aspects.
 It is very important for shareholders because it is strongly linked to their earnings.
 It gives confidence to creditors about the company's ability to repay the debts and allows managers to invest in the development of their business.

-How to calculate the Cash flow: Net income plus depreciation
+How to calculate the Cash flow: Net income + allocations to depreciation and provisions - reversals of depreciation and provisions.

 Comments